jamesjnadeau/jamesjnadeau.com/static/_content/reference/js_backtrace.md

-/*
+---
-Title: Debouncing Javascript
+title: Debouncing Javascript
-Description: This description will go in the meta description tag
+description: This description will go in the meta description tag
-Author: James Nadeau
-Date: 10/05/2014
+date: 10/05/2014
-*/
+---

 ##backtrace